bLeYeNk/X1Coin/doc/tor.md

 To fetch a number of onion addresses that your node knows, for example seven addresses, use the `getnodeaddresses 7 onion` RPC.

-## 1. Run Bitcoins Core behind a Tor proxy
+## 1. Run X1coin behind a Tor proxy

-The first step is running Bitcoins Core behind a Tor proxy.
+The first step is running X1coin behind a Tor proxy.
 This will already anonymize all outgoing connections, but more is possible.

     -proxy=ip:port  Set the proxy server.
 If SOCKS5 is selected (default), this proxy